Photo Source: Copyrighted © 2024

 The powerfully-built, broad-shouldered Andi man murmured out loud, “I’m not as tough as my brothers and uncles—I haven’t yet killed a man with my bare hands.”
 This middle-aged Andi man looked tough enough.
 He is renowned in his circles for his hard-nosed life and his many wives.
-The Andi, numbering at least 40,000 in Dagestan, are a mountain people hailing from high mountain villages up next to the western border with Chechnya.
-The men of the Andi region would resonate with Lamech in Genesis 4—"For I have killed a man for wounding me, and a boy for striking me; if Cain is avenged sevenfold, then Lamech seventy-sevenfold.”
+The men of the Andi region would resonate with Lamech in Genesis 4: “For I have killed a man for wounding me, and a boy for striking me; if Cain is avenged sevenfold, then Lamech seventy-sevenfold.”

 This story, however, continues with an astonishing twist.
-One of the sons of this very same Andi man—we’ll call the son Aslan*--encountered the far-greater power of the Holy Spirit.
-“What surprised me most ....was the amazing love of God."
-"And when I understood that God is my Father, I received much joy!”
-Aslan is the 1st follower of Jesus among the Andi people.
-Aslan represents the hope of a powerful life-giving strength that is far greater than the old fleshly way of vengeance and violence.
-(I John 4:4) *--Name Changed
+One of the sons of this very same Andi man, we’ll call the son Aslan, encountered the far-greater power of the Holy Spirit.
+“What surprised me most ... was the amazing love of God.
+When I understood that God is my Father, I received much joy!”
+Aslan is the first follower of Jesus among the Andi people.
+He represents the hope of a powerful life-giving strength that is far greater than the old fleshly way of vengeance and violence.

-The Andi, speaking their own distinct Andi language, live in 12 major villages in their mountain region and also in some Andi enclaves in lowland urban regions of Dagestan.
-Add into the Andi mix a rigorous Sunni Muslim identity—Islam has been dominant among the Andi for at least 600 years.
-There are rich elements in Muslim culture, such as strong emphasis on family and hospitality; but Islam has not helped with the crying need for forgiveness and mercy and grace, or an end to cycles of violence.
+The Andi mix a rigorous Sunni Muslim identity—Islam has been dominant among them for at least 600 years.
+There are rich elements in Muslim culture, such as strong emphasis on family and hospitality; but Islam has not helped with the crying need for forgiveness and mercy and grace or an end to cycles of violence.

-* Pray Eph.3:18-20 for the Andi: “… that you may know the breadth and length and height and depth of the love of Christ, that you may be filled up to all the fullness of God—for God is able to do exceeding abundantly beyond all that we can ask or think, according to His power that works within us.”
+Pray Eph.3:18-20 for the Andi: “… that you may know the breadth and length and height and depth of the love of Christ, that you may be filled up to all the fullness of God—for God is able to do exceedingly abundantly beyond all that we can ask or think, according to His power that works within us.”

-* Pray for Aslan and his family in relationships with Andi relatives and acquaintances—the radiance of the Fruit of the Spirit does shine through him and may many be drawn to the light.
+Pray for Aslan and his family in relationships with Andi relatives and acquaintances.
+Pray that the radiance of the Fruit of the Spirit will continue to shine through him and draw many to the light.